5 from 8 votes

 Instructions

-1. Prepare one recipe for Sugo al Pomodoro (you may also use your favorite jarred tomato sauce).
+• Prepare one recipe for sugo al pomodoro (or use your favorite jarred tomato sauce).
 Cook and prepare spinach and set aside.
-Preheat the oven to 350 degrees F.
+Preheat the oven to 350°F.

-4. Bring a large pot of salted water to a boil.
-Cook pasta shells* according to package directions until al-dente.
-Drain and set on a clean tea towel, so they do not stick together as you are stuffing them individually.
+• Bring a large pot of salted water to a boil.
+Cook pasta shells according to package directions until al dente.
+Drain and set on a clean tea towel so they do not stick together as you are stuffing them individually.

 Notes